Big if True Science Accelerator (BiTS)

 Building Blocks of BiTS

-• Learn how to zoom out and consider what will really transform a field and impact society at large.
-Take a high-level idea, flesh it out, test it, and iterate to develop a concrete plan to execute in 3-5 years.
+• Learn how to take a step back from your immediate work and think about what is really going to transform a field and broader economy and society.
+Take a high-level idea, test it, and iterate to a concrete plan to execute in 3-5 years.

 • Plan backwards from real-world outcomes to maximize the chance of program success.
 Work with potential funders and partners from the beginning to ensure efforts can be scaled and implemented.